• Skip to primary navigation

 Choose Your Own Stitch

-Our collection of the best crochet stitches for afghans is full of ideas that would work well for a temperature blanket.
-Tunisian simple stitch is another meditative option that would be easy to get into a daily rhythm with.
+Our collection of the best crochet stitches for afghans is full of options that would work well for temperature blanket ideas.

 Choosing the Right Yarn

 This is the best part, right?!
 If you’re following a pattern, it will likely provide yarn suggestions.
-If you’re designing your own though, here are the considerations when choosing yarn:
+If you’re designing your own though, here are the considerations when choosing yarn colors for temperature blankets or projects:

 Here are some temperature blanket yarn recommendations that include a wide variety of colors: